Skip to main content

 prysmctl is a command-line utility for common and one-off Ethereum proof-of-stake tasks, like helping users with validator exits or withdrawals.
 Most prysmctl commands require access to a fully synced beacon node.

-Run via binaries#
+Run via binaries

 Binaries for the latest prysmctl tool can be found on the latest prysm release page.
 Each binary is a unique version with its own set of features.
 New releases may include new features for prysmctl that will need to be downloaded separately.
+The installed binaries will need to be renamed to prysmctl to use the example below.

 The binaries can be run through a terminal directly and won't need installation.
 Please refer to the list commands section for additional information.

-Install via source#
+Install via source

 Dependencies: